About Soar Art Therapy

 Our Therapist

 Vicki Soar is the founder of Soar Art Therapy and a registered art psychotherapist in both England and Australia.
-A passionate advocate for the transformative power of art, Vicki works with children (ages 4+), teenagers, and adults, using a trauma-informed, evidence-based approach to support a wide range of emotional and psychological challenges.
+She works with children (4+), teenagers, and adults, offering a trauma-informed, evidence-based approach to emotional and psychological wellbeing.
+Vicki is also an approved Victim Services Counsellor and provides support to individuals affected by family violence, sexual assault, and other crimes.

-Vicki is a full professional member of ANZACATA and the Australian Counsellors Association (level 4).
-She also has further training in Synergetic Play Therapy and Acceptance Commitment Therapy.
+Vicki is a full professional member of ANZACATA and the Australian Counsellors Association (Level 4), and has further training in Synergetic Play Therapy and Acceptance and Commitment Therapy (ACT).

 What is Art Therapy?